keepaliveit-staging/staging.keepaliveit.co.uk/collections/_cloud-products-and-services-for-startups/aws-startups.md

 ---
 layout: splash
-title: "Amazon Web Services (AWS) Cloud Consultancy Services for Startups"
+title: "Amazon Web Services (AWS) Cloud Products and Services for Startups"
-permalink: /cloud-services-for-startups/amazon-web-services-aws
+permalink: /cloud-products-and-services-for-startups/amazon-web-services-aws

 excerpt: "Keep-Alive I.T has the knowledge and skills to architect, maintain, and manage high volume Cloud workloads on AWS."
 header: